KhronosGroup/glTF/extensions/2.0/Khronos/KHR_quantized_geometry/README.md

 For `TEXCOORD` attribute, the transform can be specified using the `offset`/`scale` supplied by `KHR_texture_transform` extension.

 For morph target data, it's expected that deltas are quantized using the same transform as the base positions.
-Extra care must be taken to ensure that the quantization accomodates for large displacements, if present.
+Extra care must be taken to ensure that the quantization accommodates for large displacements, if present.

 ## Encoding Quantized Data